Exclusive: Brazil's Rousseff in talks with Boeing for new jet

-SAO PAULO Brazil's President Dilma Rousseff is shopping for a new presidential jet and is talking to Boeing (BA.N) about buying one, four sources told Reuters, signalling greater inroads by the U.S. aircraft-maker into one of the world's top emerging markets.
+SAO PAULO Brazil's President Dilma Rousseff is shopping for a new presidential jet and is talking to Boeing about buying one, four sources told Reuters, signaling greater inroads by the U.S. aircraft-maker into one of the world's top emerging markets.

 Rousseff is seeking a larger plane more consistent with Brazil's growing economic and geopolitical might and is evaluating the purchase of a Boeing 747 similar to Air Force One, the aircraft used by the president of the United States, the sources said on condition of anonymity.